noah-nuebling/github-actions-test/Readme-Meta.md

 This repo github-actions-test is a playground for changes we want to make to the mac-mouse-fix repo for the MMF 3 release.
 Specifically, it deals with user changing updates.
 Currently it contains a new Readme.md file and a new Acknowledgements.md file as well as a template plus python script to generate Acknowledgements.md.

-This repo also contains some experiements on using GitHub Actions.
+This repo also contains experiements on using GitHub Actions.
 IIRC we planned to use GH Actions to run the Acknowledgements generation script every time a new copy of MMF was purchased.
-But we found it impossible for a Gumroad purchase to trigger a GitHub action, so we decided to just run the update script once a day or something like that.
+But we found it impossible for a Gumroad purchase to trigger a GitHub action, so we decided to just run the update script periodically.

 # Python env